 This effort was truly a community one, with countless individuals and organizations investing in the project with Spain and Buscaglia and the Tahoe Tallac Association Board of Directors leading the charge.
 Many bureaucratic, financial and design and engineering hurdles had to be cleared that involved complex negotiations with the Forest Service and funding appropriations from congress.

 Tremendous community outreach locally in the Tahoe Basin as well as Northern Nevada and California was undertaken to cement support for the project and raise funds.
-In 1996, twenty years ago, the project was complete and Valhalla opened the theatre for its first summer season.
+In 1996, the project was complete and Valhalla opened the theatre for its first summer season.

 Today the Boathouse Theatre is home to the Valhalla Art, Music, and Theatre Festival, hosting productions that range from world-class musicians to dramatic and comedic theatre.
+In 2019 Valhalla Tahoe partnered with Blue Sky Events to book and manage the back of house for the annual Summer Concert Series.
+This partnership ensures Valhalla will continue to grow into the digital age of music.
 Located on the shores of beautiful Lake Tahoe, this performance space offers a special experience to all who visit.